Sam and I are learning how to pay off debt!

 How We Started: With a Budget

 To get started I went through our budget.
 I made a big ol’ spreadsheet.
-I figured in what we made from both our jobs, and from our outside consulting work.
+Figured in what we made from both our jobs, and from our outside consulting work.
+Since our monthly income was not enough pay our basic expenses, I tried to get Chicago chapter 7 bankruptcy attorney so that I will be able to pay off my debt in a much easier manner.
 I wrote down our monthly expenses (phones, insurance, cable, etc), and our monthly debt payments (credit cards, car payments, student loans, and mortgage).

 I went back two months, and I simply tracked where our money was going.
 We didn’t make headway on our debt payments, other than paying the minimums, and we pretty much had our “regular lifestyle.”
 I looked at where we had spent money and identified ways to cut back.

 How We Started Cutting Back on Spending